sinankalkan/CENG501-Spring2021/project_AtaUzel/README.md

 As the figure suggests, the method proposed in the paper starts with a high average reward compared to other methods.
 This result was confirmed with our first experiment.
 The method is also expected to learn to task more rapidly compared to other methods.
 This result was confirmed with our second experiment.
 The results were discussed in the previous section.

+Even though the simulation timesteps are not exactly comparable, the original paper has 500k timesteps of learning while we could run the algorithm for only 50k timesteps.
+Therefore having a much lower final performance is roughly expected.

 # 5. References